effip24/react-around-full/README.md

 ```
   BEM, CSS Flexbox and Grid, JavaScript, ReactJS, NodeJs, ExpressJs, Mongodb

-  The website is fully responsive and has a design at the following breakpoints
+  The website is fully responsive.

-  1024, 768, 425, 320
 ```

 ### run the project locally: